 The most affected areas?
 No surprise:

-• Le elbow, at the top of the list (thanks to the repetitive smashes),
+• Le elbow , at the top of the list (thanks to the repetitive smashes),

-• Follow the knee,shoulder and lower back.
+• Follow the knee shoulder and the lower back .

 These are mainly tendinitis or problems muscle which come back most often.